On pseudoeffective thresholds and cohomology of twisted symmetric tensor fields on irreducible Hermitian symmetric spaces: pseudoeffective thresholds of tangent bundles

 for every positive integer $n$.
 It follows that $\Delta(X,A)\leq \Delta'(X,A)$ and thus $\Delta(X,A)= \Delta'(X,A)$. \end{proof}

 Let $E$ be a vector bundle on $X$.
 By \cite[Proposition 2.1]{hsiao2015a} and \cite[Example 6.1.23]{lazarsfeld2004positivity}, $E$ is big if and only if

-for some positive integer $r$ and some (or every) ample line bundle $L$ on $X$.
+for some ample line bundle $L$ on $X$ and some positive integer $r$.
 As an immediate corollary, we have the following: \begin{proposition} Let $X$ be a smooth projective variety and $A$ an ample divisor on $X$.
 Then $T_X$ is big if and only if $\Delta(X,A)>0$. \end{proposition}

 Recall that a divisor $D$ on a smooth projective variety $X$ is pseudoeffective if it is in the closure of the effective cone of $X$.
 A vector bundle $E$ is called pseudoeffective if the tautological class $c_1(\mathcal{O}_{\mathbb{P}(E)}(1))$ is pseudoeffective on $\mathbb{P}(E)$.
 Using the pseudoeffective threshold, we give the following characterization of pseudoeffectivity of tangent bundles by \cite[Lemma 2.7]{SD18}. \begin{proposition} Let $X$ be a smooth projective variety and $A$ an ample divisor on $X$.
 Then $T_X$ is pseudoeffective if and only if $\Delta(X,A)\geq 0$. \end{proposition}